ehsanasgari/dimotif/README.md

-# DiMotif: Alignment-free Discriminative Protein Motif Miner
+# DiMotif: Alignment-free Discriminative Protein Motif Discovery

-We present DiMotif as an alignment-free discriminative motif miner and evaluate the method for finding protein motifs in different settings.
-The significant motifs extracted could reliably detect the integrins, integrin-binding, and biofilm formation-related proteins on a reserved set of sequences with high F1 scores.
-In addition, DiMotif could detect experimentally verified motifs related to nuclear localization signals.
+We present DiMotif as an alignment-free discriminative motif discovery method and evaluate the method for finding protein motifs in three different settings: (1) comparison of DiMotif with two existing approaches on 20 distinct motif discovery problems which are experimentally verified, (2) classification-based approach for the motifs extracted for integrins, integrin-binding proteins, and biofilm formation, and (3) in sequence pattern searching for nuclear localization signal.
+The DiMotif, in general, obtained high recall scores, while having a comparable F1 score with other methods in discovery of experimentally verified motifs.
+Having high recall suggests that the DiMotif can be used for short-list creation for further experimental investigations on motifs.

 ### DiMotif paper is currently under review and available on BioArXiv: